jekymin8232/vitalguardai-com/README.md

 I wouldn't marry a British woman, because I don't want to spend the rest of my life eating British food.

+I'm sorry if that sounded rude.
+Besides, you weren't planning on marrying an East Asian anyway, right?

 ⭐ One Star — A very good restaurant in its category.

 ⭐⭐ Two Stars — Excellent cooking, worth a detour.